 - Make the jello: I like to start out by mixing the powdered gelatin into hot water and letting it dissolve.
 Then stick it in the fridge for at least 30 minutes to an hour until it gets syrupy.
 This serves two purposes: First, it won't penetrate the Nilla Wafers crumb layer at much, and second, the raspberries will be suspended in the jello better rather than floating to the top.

-- Make the crumb layer: While the jello is setting up a bit in the fridge, pulverize the Nilla Wafers in a food process or blender, or by hand using a rolling pin or meat mallet to crush them up.
+- Make the crumb layer: While the jello is setting up a bit in the fridge, pulverize the Nilla Wafers in a food process or blender, or by hand using a rolling pin (affiliate link) or meat mallet to crush them up.
 Set aside about ½ to ¾ cup of them for decorating the top of the dessert, then pat the rest of the crumbs into an even layer in the bottom of a 9x13-inch baking dish.

 - Make the creamy filling: In a medium bowl, whisk together the powdered sugar, melted butter, and ¼ cup of the heavy cream until creamy and smooth.
 It should be fairly thick so that it won't soak into the crumb layer, but thin enough that you can drizzle it.
 Drizzle this over the crumb layer, trying for fairly even coverage, but don't worry if some areas of the crumb layer are exposed.
 It's actually okay for a little of the jello to seep through because the moisture will help hold the crumb layer together.

 - Add the raspberries and syrupy jello: Wash your raspberries and evenly sprinkle them on top of the creamy layer.
 Once the jello is syrupy, pour it over the top of the raspberries and place the whole thing in the fridge to set completely, about 3 hours.